Old Dog, New Tricks

 You may already know that Boeing and Airbus operate quite differently, each with its own platform of control, automation, and flight management.
 You’ll be expecting me to expound on the challenges of learning to use a side-stick control rather than a yoke, for instance, and understanding the Airbus’s unique “flight control laws,” and so on.
 As it happens, I don’t have much to say on those things.
 Stick versus wheel… sure, it’s different, but the adjustment is quick.

 What you might be surprised to hear me say, however, is that I find the Airbus a less sophisticated machine than the Boeings I’d been flying, even though its baseline technology is newer (early 1980s versus late 1980s).
-Conventional wisdom holds the Airbus in higher technological esteem, but to me the pilot-machine interface a more cumbersome one.
-Things that took one or two button-pushes in the Boeing might take four in the Airbus, and there were several moments during training that began with, “What do you mean it can’t….”
+Conventional wisdom holds the Airbus in higher technological esteem, but to me the pilot-machine interface is a more cumbersome and work-intensive one.
+Tasks that took one or two button-pushes in the Boeing might take four in the Airbus, and there were several moments during training that began with, “What do you mean it can’t…?”
+Certain things about it are peculiarly, well, old-fashioned.

 This by no means makes the plane less safe.
 The things I’m talking about are stylistic, idiosyncratic.
 There’s a grace that’s missing.
 If Boeing is Apple, Airbus is most certainly Microsoft.
-They both get the job done safely, but one has more style.
+They both get the job done safely, but the Boeing does it more elegantly.

 Among the A330’s attributes, none is more impressive than its ability to take off and land at remarkably low speeds.
-It owes this to a huge and beautifully sculpted wing (its span is broader than a 747’s) that is able to excel both at high-speed efficiency and low-speed docility.
+It owes this to a huge and beautifully sculpted wing (its span is over 200 feet) that is able to excel both at high-speed efficiency and low-speed docility.
 At typical weights, the jet is off the ground by 150 knots and touching down at 135 or so.
 For a plane of its size that’s amazing.

 Neither is it bad looking.
 I’m always bemoaning the bland aesthetics modern jetliners, but I have to say, the A330 is a sexy exception, the -900 variant especially.